 For several years SORBA Woodstock leadership recognized the need for a free ride area to attract that growing segment of the mountain biking community.
 In 2011 an expert trail, Quehl Holler, was built under the leadership of Mark Heiman.
 Free riders flocked to this new downhill playground with its signature wall ride.

 SORBA Woodstock is what it is today due to the efforts of a large number of volunteers who love to mountain bike.
 In addition to those already named, there is a long list of people who have made significant contributions to SORBA Woodstock, Blankets Creek and Olde Rope Mill Park.
-The presidents of SORBA Woodstock since Hunter Ramsey have been Neal Nichols, Scott Gordon, John Hicks and Jay Wilkes.
+The presidents of SORBA Woodstock since Hunter Ramsey have been Neal Nichols, Scott Gordon, John Hicks, Jay Wilkes and Gary Moore.
 The leadership provided by these key players has been critical to the success of this mountain biking club.
 But, the many volunteers not named here who have sweated and toiled to build and maintain the trails are the driving force that has made the Blankets Creek Mountain Bike Tail System and Olde Rope Mill Park sustainable for all mountain bikers to enjoy, despite some of the heaviest traffic on any trail system in the country.

 The volunteers have made the difference.